 The SLTCRC is in Southwestern Washington and geographically consists of Mount St. Helens and the Spirit Lake and Toutle and Cowlitz River Drainages.
 The system is complex, with multiple local, state, Tribal, and federal entities managing different parts of the system with different, but often overlapping goals and mandates.
 According to NASEM:

 “Two types of long-term and system-wide risks need to be considered in the Spirit Lake and Toutle River region.
 First are the relatively high-probability, moderate-consequence risks associated with chronic flooding along the Toutle and Cowlitz Rivers.
 These could cause social and economic disruption in populated and commercial areas and are mostly the result of channel infill from the movement of sediment out of the Toutle River and into the Cowlitz River.
-Second is the likelihood of life loss and community destruction cause by catastrophic flooding and mudflows into populated areas along the Toutle River and the Lower Cowlitz River”.1
+Second is the likelihood of life loss and community destruction caused by catastrophic flooding and mudflows into populated areas along the Toutle River and the Lower Cowlitz River”.[1]

 Objectives

 The SLTCRC members recognize that reducing these risks presents long-term technical and adaptive challenges.
 The SLTCRC also recognizes and values the idea that the system should be managed for multiple functions and benefits to support the vitality of the entire socio-ecological system.
-The involved agencies would work together to create common understanding and identify actions to reduce risks while managing for multiple functions and benefits in the system.
+The involved members shall work together to create common understanding and identify actions to reduce risks while managing for multiple functions and benefits in the system.
+The collaborative effort is needed to ensure ongoing discussions and continuity of the mutual understanding of the ongoing efforts to overcome staff and policy changes that could lessen the ability of agencies to act in a timely way to address ongoing downstream safety needs.
+In order to properly maintain the collaborative effort, the group will work to obtain and maintain funding to support operational staffing.

 Spirit Lake-Toutle/Cowlitz River System Collaborative Team Commitments

-The commitments represented in the following pages form a public statement of intent to participate in the collaborative and promote the long-term success of this group.
-Members commit to ongoing communication and collaboration, exchange of information and planning efforts, identifying collective opportunities, gaining and/or enhancing recognition of issues by U.S. Federal delegation, Washington State Legislature Governor, and providing a communication venue for outside interested parties.
+The commitments represented in the following pages form a public statement of intent to participate in good faith in the collaborative and promote the long-term sustainable management of the system for multiple functions and benefits.
+Members commit to ongoing communication and collaboration, the exchange of information and planning efforts, identifyingof collective opportunities, and updating and informing the U.S. Federal delegation, Washington State Legislature, and Governor, while providing opportunities to maintain an open dialogue among agencies to address the group’s objectives.

 All team members acknowledge that the best solutions depend upon cooperation by all entities at the table.
 Accordingly, they recognize each party has a unique perspective and contribution to make, and interests that need to be considered for the group’s success.
-High among these interests include
+High among these interests are (in unranked order):

 human health and safety via sediment management,

-flood prevention & protection;
+flood risk management;

 economic development and thriving resilient communities;